Why do people use professional estate sale services?

 What's the best time of the year to have an estate sale?

-In this area, ANY weekend's a good weekend for a sale, with the exception of the weekend after Thanksgiving and Christmas through New Year's Day.
+In this area, ANY weekend's a good weekend for a sale, with the exception of mid-December through New Year's Day.
 But boy, those first sales in January are usually REALLY well-attended ... everybody's itching for a new year of treasure hunts!

 There are valuable items in the home, such as fine jewelry, artwork, a large collection of something, or fine antiques.
 Should I call some dealers to buy those items before I call you?